In a word? YES. Tutor email marketing is very helpful, and here’s why.

-Having an email list is your most direct way of connecting with people who have an interest in your services.
+Having a tutor email marketing list is your most direct way of connecting with people who have an interest in your services.

 Social media is important- people are active there, and it is a great way to regularly share information and support that will help establish that you are someone to trust in your field and you can communicate with people through comments and messages.

 But social media is always changing.
 And at the end of the day, YOU are not in control.
 Your account could get shut down.
 There is an algorithm that determines who sees what you share.

 With an email list, you always have the ability to “”show up”” in people’s lives- right there in their email in box!